iOS Snapshots

 Device variants

-Snapshot Testing has support for 3 devices:
+Snapshot Testing on iOS has support for 3 devices:

 • iPhone 11 Pro Max